Oyster vs Scribd

 2014.
 Scribd adds notes and highlights to its reading app

-The leading ebook subscription platform, Scribd, has enhanced the reading experience by introducing exciting new features to its iOS and Android mobile reader apps.
-Firstly, users now have the ability to highlight their favorite passages, paragraphs, and quotes, as well as share them with friends.
-Additionally, the apps allow users to add notes, annotations, and ideas while reading.
-The second new feature is Image Zoom, enabling users to zoom in on maps and other illustrations for a closer examination.
-Furthermore, all notes, highlights, and bookmarks seamlessly synchronize across all mobile devices, and users can conveniently access them on a per-book basis.
+Ebook subscription leader Scribd has just enhanced the reading experience.
+It updated its iOS and Android mobile reader apps with some exciting new features.
+First is highlighting—you can mark your favorite passages, paragraphs and quotes and share them with your friends.
+You can also add notes, annotations and ideas as you read.
+The third new feature is Image Zoom, which allows you to zoom in on maps and other illustrations for a closer look.
+Your notes, highlights and bookmarks automatically sync across all your mobile devices and you can view them on a per-book basis.

 2014.
 Oyster Teams up With Spritz to Bring Faster Reading Experience

-In an unprecedented collaboration, the ebook subscription service Oyster and text streaming startup Spritz have joined forces to offer a truly unique reading experience.
-Leveraging the cutting-edge capabilities of Spritz, Oyster is proud to present the first platform that allows the public to read a complete, copyrighted book using Spritz's speed-reading technology.
-Interested readers can access this groundbreaking experience at OysterBooks.com/Spritz, where they will find "The 7 Habits of Highly Effective People," a renowned business title by Stephen Covey that has sold over 20 million copies to date, available for free reading utilizing Spritz technology.
-Remarkably, this 432-page book can be read in under 2 hours using Spritz's rapid reading method.
-This collaboration represents an unprecedented venture, and both Oyster and Spritz eagerly anticipate receiving feedback from users regarding this extraordinary reading encounter.
-Based on the response received, they will evaluate the possibility of bringing additional full-length, copyrighted books to the public in collaboration once again in the future.
+Ebook subscription service Oyster and text streaming startup Spritz have joined forces to deliver a reading experience like never before.
+With growing enthusiasm around Spritz’s capabilities, Oyster is excited to offer the first platform where the public can read a full-length, in-copyright book using Spritz’s speed-reading technology.
+Available at OysterBooks.com/Spritz, “The 7 Habits of Highly Effective People”—the acclaimed business book by Stephen Covey with over 20 million copies sold to date—is available for free reading with Spritz technology.
+The 432 print pages of the book can be completed in under 2 hours.
+This initiative represents a pioneering collaboration and Oyster and Spritz are eager to receive feedback from users about the experience.
+They will review the response and consider introducing additional full-length, in-copyright books to the public together in the future.

 2014.
 Oyster partners with Disney to provide books for kids

-Ebook subscription service Oyster has expanded its collection by incorporating approximately 100 titles from Disney and introducing a dedicated section for children featuring an impressive selection of around 10,000 ebooks.
-In addition to beloved Disney properties like Toy Story, Cars, and the Disney Princesses, this new vertical includes previously available titles on Oyster that were either categorized under "Young Adult" or lacked specific categorization.
-The introduction of these Disney books and the focused children's section caters to the growing market of children's ebook subscriptions.
-One such offering is Amazon's Kindle FreeTime Unlimited, which provides unlimited access to a library of children's ebooks, apps, movies, and games on Kindle Fire tablets starting at $2.99 per month.
-Kindle FreeTime Unlimited boasts a collection of 1,600 ebooks, including approximately 100 Disney titles.
-It is worth noting that Disney had previously operated its own ebook subscription service but decided to discontinue it.
+Ebook subscription service Oyster has added approximately 100 titles from Disney and created a separate section for children with around 10,000 ebooks.
+Alongside the Disney books, which include titles like Toy Story, Cars and the Disney Princesses, the section will feature titles that were previously available on Oyster but were either grouped under "Young Adult" or not categorized.
+Several companies are attempting to provide children’s ebook subscriptions.
+One such option is Amazon’s Kindle FreeTime Unlimited, which starts at $2.99 per month and offers unlimited access to a library of children’s ebooks, apps, movies and games on Kindle Fire tablets.
+Kindle FreeTime Unlimited includes 1,600 ebooks, including about 100 Disney titles.
+Disney previously offered its own ebook subscription service but has since discontinued it.

 2014.
 Scribd takes on Amazon - launches app for Kindle Fire